askmuhsin/pid-controller-self-driving-car/README.md

 Ki --> To overcome systematic Bias
 Kd --> Reduce Oscillation

-Here the basic idea was to maintain two of the gains constant and try to see how the system responds to the changes in one of them.
-For example I started by setting Ki & Kd to 0 and tried values from -5 to 5 in steps of 1 for Kp Gain.
-It was obvious that the response to error had to be vector(direction mattered), the Propotional gain had to be negative.
+Here the basic idea was to maintain two of the gains, constant and try to see how the system responds to the changes in one of them.
+For example I started by setting Ki & Kd to 0 and tried values from -5 to 5 in steps of 1 for Kp.
+It was obvious that the response to error had to be directional so Propotional gain had to be negative.
 The vehicle started to respond to the CTE, but soon began oscillating widely.
 So a higher value for Kd was set.
 A slight alignment issue was observed over time, inorder to counter that a small Ki was also assigned.

 ### Throttle Controller
 Implementing throttle controller was much easier.
 The prinicple was simply to slow down the vehicle at turns and accelerate on straight road.
 So for error I took the absolute value of CTE (as the side to which the lateral displacement was not a factor of importance for the throttle value).
 And a Bias (+0.55) term was added to map the throttle values accordingly.